-The Drag[en]gine Game Engine is dual licensed under L-GPL and GPL.
+The Drag[en]gine Game Engine is licensed under MIT (optionally L-GPL).
 This affects only game engine modules, launchers and IGDE editors.

 Game projects do not link against the game engine and are not affected by the license.